-While there was an impressive group of companies that signed on to be a part of the Libra Association, which would serve as an outside governing body for the digital currency, those companies are starting to reconsider whether they want to be tied so closely to Facebook.
+While an impressive group of companies signed on to be a part of the Libra Association, which would serve as an outside governing body for the digital currency, those companies are starting to reconsider whether they want to be tied so closely to Facebook.

 Those partners aren't reconsidering their role in Libra because they don't think it can work, but rather, they're starting to wonder if it's worth it.
 That's reasonable when you consider the scrutiny Facebook is facing on a range of fronts, from how it stores users' personal information to the way it shares that information with outside contractors.

 According to a leaked audio transcript obtained by the Verge, Facebook's CEO Mark Zuckerberg told employees that Facebook has "led the thinking and development on [a currency] so far, but the idea is to do this as an independent association, which is what we announced with about 27 other companies.
 By the time it launches, we expect we'll have 100 or more companies as part of it."

 That seems like an ambitious prediction--it's hard to get to 100 when your founding partners are either already on the way out or looking for the door.
 Then again, that's part of the problem with Libra.
 How is it possible that Facebook, considering all of the criticism and problems it has faced in the past few years, could think creating a digital currency is a good idea right now?